vlsi/mat-calcite-plugin/README.md

 Requirements
 ------------
-Java 1.8 as a build JDK.
-The code should still be Java 1.7 compatible.
+Java 17 as a build JDK.
+The code can use all Java 17 features.
-Memory Analyzer Tool 1.5 or higher
+Eclipse Memory Analyzer 0.14.0 or higher

 Building
 --------